 About Vladimir Ambartsoumian

-Vladimir is an instructor in the Department of Management Information Systems at the University of Memphis.
-His current research focuses on the introduction of quality control in software design and testing methodology in large organizations from a risk perspective.
+Vladimir's current research focuses on the introduction of quality control in software design and testing methodology in large organizations from a risk perspective.
 Other research interests include examining the development of the phenomenon of IT-enabled co-creation and the role of Service Dominant Logic (SDL) approach in online commerce in the age of the Internet.
 He has served as a reviewer for the Hawaii International Conference on System Sciences (HICSS).

 Vladimir has extensive semiconductor industry experience including the roles of Senior Engineer in Research and Development, in which he played key roles in creation of taxonomies, information and documentation flow and other knowledge management processes.
 He holds a patent (special machines filed).
 He enjoys spending time with his kids, playing piano, working on home improvement projects, and traveling in the US and abroad.